Real Kashmir FC: Football (women's)

 In September 2020, Real Kashmir FC launched women's development initiative named She Power Programme, in collaboration with Delhi Public School, for U-14 and U-10 girls teams.
 Senior team was announced in August 2021.

-Futsal
+Futsal (men's)

 The futsal section of Real Kashmir has participated in the inaugural edition of Futsal Club Championship, in which they failed to reach the knock-out stages.

 The team previously clinched the state Futsal Championship title for the 1st time in September 2021, defeating Downtown Heroes by 3–1, which was organized by Jammu & Kashmir Football Association.

 Football (youth men's)

-The U17 men's team of Real Kashmir took part in the group stages of 2022–23 U-17 Youth Cup.
+Real Kashmir has been operating U13, U15 and U18 youth teams.
+Their U15 team took part in Hero U15 I-League.
+U18 team of the club competed in final round of the 2018–19 Indian Elite League.
+U17 team later went on to participate in 2022–23 U-17 Youth Cup.
+The U15 team participated in Nike Premier Cup.